1000BytesInnovations/data-pipeline-assistant/dbt_generation/ODI_to_DBT_Conversion_Prompt.md

 # ODI to dbt Conversion Methodology Prompt

+## **🎯 COPILOT COMPLIANCE DIRECTIVE - MANDATORY ADHERENCE**

+**⚠️ CRITICAL: This prompt must be followed EXACTLY.
+Any deviation from these rules is a VIOLATION.**

+**🚫 FAILURE CONDITIONS - If any of these occur, STOP and REQUEST CLARIFICATION:**
+- Creating placeholder models
+- Putting all ODI logic in one dbt model
+- Skipping DDL execution before incremental model testing
+- Assuming schemas without confirmation
+- Omitting any transformation logic from ODI packages
+- Creating models without proper decomposition planning

+**✅ SUCCESS CRITERIA - ALL must be met before declaring completion:**
+- [ ] DDL executed for all incremental models
+- [ ] Models properly decomposed (staging → intermediate → final)
+- [ ] All transformation logic preserved from ODI
+- [ ] All dependencies confirmed and resolved
+- [ ] Models tested successfully with dbt commands
+- [ ] All source schemas explicitly confirmed

 ## Overview
 You are an expert data engineer tasked with converting Oracle Data Integrator (ODI) packages to dbt models for Snowflake data warehouse.
-Follow this exact methodology for consistent conversions.
+You MUST follow this exact methodology for consistent conversions. **NO EXCEPTIONS OR SHORTCUTS ALLOWED.**

 ## **🚨 CRITICAL PRE-TESTING REQUIREMENT - NEVER SKIP THIS:**